Diffusion of intruders in a granular gas thermostatted by a bath of elastic hard spheres: An application: Segregation of intruders in a granular suspension

 \subsubsection{General case}

-As a final example, we consider the general case where the effects of the temperature gradient and gravity are comparable.
+As a final situation, we consider the general case where the effects of the temperature gradient and gravity are comparable.
 To exemplify this, Fig. \eqref{figseg3} shows the marginal segregation curve for a reduced gravity $|{g}^*|=1$ and for the same systems depicted in figures \ref{figseg1} and \ref{figseg2}.

 The main point is that, unlike in dry granular mixtures and granular suspensions \cite[]{G19,GG23,GGBS24}, gravity has a weaker effect than the thermal gradient, keeping the BNE/RBNE transition quite similar to that shown in figure \ref{figseg1}.
 The explanation can be the same as in the case without gravity since, when increasing $m_0/m$, the relative mass of the grains compared to molecular particles decreases.
 As a result, the thermalization due to the surrounding fluid does not remain constant, making thermal effects more pronounced even when gravity is present.
+To complement the phase diagram shown in figure \ref{figseg3} for inelastic collisions, in figure \ref{figseg4} we plot the marginal segregation curve ($\Lambda=0$) for the same values of the mass ratio $m_0/m_g$ as in figure \ref{figseg3} but for \textit{elastic} collisions.
+It is quite apparent from the comparison between figures \ref{figseg3} and \ref{figseg4} that the inelasticity of collisions plays a secondary role in the segregation behaviour in this case since we observe practically no differences between both figures.